myarichuk/myarichuk.github.io/source/about/index.md

 ---
 <img align="left" style="margin-right:10px; margin-left:10px;" width="160" src="me_large.jpg" />

-## Meet Michael, software developer and mad scientist wannabe
+Hey there, I'm Michael - part software engineer, part mad scientist, and 100% unapologetic tech enthusiast.
+Whether I'm tinkering with algorithms or testing out new libraries, I'm always pushing the limits and seeing what's possible.

-Hey there, I'm Michael – a software developer by day and a mad scientist wannabe by night.
-In my free time, I love tinkering with all kinds of tech, testing out new ideas, and seeing what's possible.
+You might be thinking, "Who is this guy and why haven't I heard of him before?"
+Well, let's just say I used to be what some people call a ["dark matter developer"](https://www.hanselman.com/blog/dark-matter-developers-the-unseen-99) - you know, lurking in the shadows, doing my thing without anyone knowing about it.
+But I'm done hiding, and I'm ready to share what I've learned with the world.

-You can check out my [GitHub repository](https://github.com/myarichuk) to see some of the things I'm working on.
-I love experimenting with various algorithms or try out new libraries.
-This applies to frameworks, obscure or low-level Operating Syste  APIs - I like them all!
-I'm always eager to tackle new challenges, no matter how complex, obscure, or cutting-edge.
+So here I am, blogging and speaking at conferences, not just for the fame and glory (although that's a nice bonus), but because I want to inspire other devs to create cool stuff and push the boundaries of what's possible.

-You might be wondering why you haven't heard of me before.
-Well, I used to be what some, like Scott Hanselman in [his blog post](https://www.hanselman.com/blog/dark-matter-developers-the-unseen-99), call a "dark matter developer".
-I was simply staying out of anything public and just doing my thing.
-But I've had a change of heart and decided to share what I've learned – whether that's new and exciting things I've done, bugs I've found, or gotchas I've encountered.
-I'm here to learn, grow, and contribute to the tech community, so feel free to share your feedback or ideas with me!
+Check out my [GitHub repository](https://github.com/myarichuk) if you want to see some of the things I've been working.
+From low-level Operating System APIs to obscure libraries and new frameworks, I'm not afraid to tackle any challenge that comes my way.

 That's why I started this blog and started speaking at conferences.
 I'm not just doing it for the fame and glory (although that's a nice bonus).
 I want to help other devs to improve their skills, knowledge and if I inspire someone to create cool stuff, that would be amazing :)

-If you have any feedback on my anything I wrote, my past talks or projects, I'd love to hear it.
-I'm always looking for feedback, new ideas or ways to improve.
+I'm always looking for feedback, new ideas, or ways to improve, so don't be shy.
+If you've got something to say, hit me up and let's chat.
+Who knows, we might just change the tech world together.